 Options available to resolve the issues

-Develop commercial agriculture by promoting proper farm mechanization, land consolidation, and utilizing the unique climatic and geographical conditions.
+Develop commercial agriculture by promoting proper farm mechanization and land consolidation and utilizing unique climatic and geographical conditions.

 Develop a suitable land use policy and implement it effectively.
-Land should be identified into various categories including agricultural, industrial, recreational, residential, and ecologically critical land.
+Land should be identified into various categories: agricultural, industrial, recreational, residential, and ecologically critical.
 Agricultural land should not be used for other purposes.
 Land should be used for livestock (high hills), fruits (mid-hill), and cereals and vegetables (low hills and Terai).

-Develop the land consolidation policy and implement it properly without killing small farm holders and their subsistence living.
+Develop and implement the land consolidation policy properly without harming small farmholders and their subsistence living.

 Promote unique crops (orange, tea, yarchagumba, medicinal plants, etc.) for commercial purposes.
-Promoting vegetable seed industry, and organic agriculture can be a very good source of income in the long run.
+Promoting the vegetable seed industry and organic agriculture can be an excellent source of income in the long run.

 High-Level Recommendations for Reform